codecraftingtools/codecraftingtools.github.io/src/rtems-notes.rst

 Print the size of an executable::

-  /opt/rsb-tools-rtems-6-f0e34ea/bin/aarch64-rtems6-size bin/hello.elf
+  /opt/rsb-tools-rtems-6-f0e34ea/bin/aarch64-rtems6-size hello.elf

 To see the memory layout of an executable::

-  /opt/rsb-tools-rtems-6-f0e34ea/bin/aarch64-rtems6-readelf -S bin/hello.elf
+  /opt/rsb-tools-rtems-6-f0e34ea/bin/aarch64-rtems6-readelf -S hello.elf

 Building U-Boot (Optional)
 --------------------------